MrReplikant/AvrilAI/README.md

 Next, type "pip install -r requirements .txt".
 This will install everything needed to run the program.

 DONE!
-Now, all you need to do is run "python play.py", and the program should launch!
+Now, all you need to do is run "python launch.py", and the program should launch!

 # IMPORTANT - PLEASE READ!

-There are many commands available in Project Replikant, originally from AI Dungeon: Clover Edition, which is what was used to build Project Replikant off of.
+There are many commands available in Project Replikant, originally from AI Dungeon: Clover Edition, which is what Project Replikant uses as a code frame.

 When interacting with the AI, there are many things that go into making it work.
 Unlike in Replika, where personality traits are "assigned", you the user have complete and sole control over your AI's personality, down to even the tiny details.
 With the Model's limit being around 1000 characters, you should have plenty of room to build your AI's personality using the context.
 But, if you can't fit it all in the context, you CAN use the /remember command for what doesn't fit.
 This will be discussed further later.
 An example save is included with the program to give a better idea of what to do in this regard.
 Load it as you would any other saved conversation to have a look at it!